Rongmario/MCExtreme-Recoded/README.md

 MCExtreme-Recoded
 =================

-It is a mod for Minecraft which changes everything.
-Literally. {RECODED}
+Repo for our members - It is a mod for Minecraft which changes everything.
+Literally.

+Also check out our wiki! http://mcextreme.wikia.com